Sharing data between 2 computer in both directions. We will apply the sharing of the ~/Music folder and we will ensure there is no duplicated data.

 This guide is an application of the Arch wiki guide to NFS

 nfs-utils and is installed as part of the system.
 As the NFS service works using either IP address or hostnames it is a good idea to test if you can ping a computer using its hostname.

 We will use the client/server topology so select a system with a lot of available storage as server - as it makes sense to designate the available storage to as a network share.

 A server needs to be powered up and visible on the network and have a predictable address on the network.

 In this guide we assume you are using Network Manager and you set a static IP for your network card.
 You can use WiFi but it is not as good as a wired connection.

 For this guide we assume

 As we want to avoid duplicating data we will move the relevant folder from the home folder to a designated structure and symlink the data into the home folder.

 Create the data structure

-On the server create the folder structure and make the sharepoint writeable by world - in this example the a Music folder.
+On the server create the folder structure and make the share point writable by world - in this example the Music folder.